jenkinsci/git-forensics-plugin/README.md

   - last modification time
   - lines of code (from the commit details)
   - code churn (changed lines since created)
 - **Commit tracking**: Tracks all new commits that are part of a build.
-Using this information plugins can search for builds that contain a specific commit.
-The commits will be automatically tracked for each job that uses a Git SCM, no user configuration is required.
+Using this information other plugins can search for builds that contain a specific commit.
-- **Reference build**: Several plugins that report build statistics (test results, code coverage, metrics, static analysis warnings) typically show their reports in two different ways: either as absolute report (e.g., total number of tests or warnings, overall code coverage) or as relative delta report (e.g., additional tests, increased or decreased coverage, new or fixed warnings).
-In order to compute a relative delta report a plugin needs to carefully select the other build to compare the current results to (a so called *reference build*).
-  For simple Jenkins jobs that build the main branch of an SCM the reference build will be selected from one of the previous builds of the same job.
-For more complex branch source projects (i.e., projects that build several branches and pull requests in a connected job hierarchy) it makes more sense to select a reference build from a job that builds the actual target branch (i.e., the branch the current changes will be merged into).
-Here one typically is interested what changed in a branch or pull request with respect to the main branch (or any other target branch): e.g., how will the code coverage change if the team merges the changes.
-Selecting the correct reference build is not that easy, since the main branch of a project will evolve more frequently than a specific feature or bugfix branch.
+- **Reference build**: Discovers a reference build for a given build that can be used to compute relative results that show what will be changed if the branch of the current build will be merged with the target branch.
 - **Repository Browser**: Provides a [RepositoryBrowser](https://javadoc.jenkins.io/hudson/scm/RepositoryBrowser.html)
   for commits.
 Since the original Jenkins interface has no API to generate links to simple commits, this decorator adds such a functionality.
 Note that this API does not only obtain such links, it also